mmmmosca/LOON/README.md

 - `->Label:space.key` (or for accessing only the value: `->Label:space.key&`)

 Also i made sure to add type checking, so that everything doesn't come as a string.

+Fun fact:
+the syntax of the injection operator (`<->`) was inspired by the chemical notation for reversible reactions